spurnow/.github/profile/README.md

-## Welcome to the world of Automation 👋
+## Welcome to the world of Instagram & Whatsapp Automation 👋

 Hi, we're Spur, a lean company building on top of the WhatsApp API & Instagram API.